HarbourMasters/Shipwright/docs/BUILDING.md

 # Generate Ninja project
 # Add `-DCMAKE_BUILD_TYPE:STRING=Release` if you're packaging
+# Add `-DSUPPRESS_WARNINGS=0` to prevent suppression of warnings from LUS and decomp (src) files. set to 1 to re-enable suppression
 # Add `-DPython3_EXECUTABLE=$(which python3)` if you are using non-standard Python installations such as PyEnv
 cmake -H. -Bbuild-cmake -GNinja